TargetZero1/Fusion-Merge-Simulator/README.md

 4. **Evolve and Upgrade:** Continuously merge and evolve your items to unlock special abilities, bonuses, and reach the pinnacle of fusion mastery.

 ## Installation

 To play Fusion Merge Simulator, follow these steps:

 1. Download Roblox from [https://www.roblox.com/download](https://www.roblox.com/download).

+   - For Windows: Click on the "Download" button on the Roblox website and follow the on-screen instructions to install Roblox.
+   - For Mac: Click on the "Download" button on the Roblox website and follow the provided instructions to install Roblox.

+2. Once Roblox is installed, launch the Roblox application.

+3. Create a Roblox account or log in to your existing account.

+4. Search for "Fusion Merge Simulator" in the Games section.

+5. Click on the game and press the "Play" button.

+6. Follow the on-screen instructions to start playing and embark on your fusion adventure!

+Note: A stable internet connection is required to play Fusion Merge Simulator.

 ## Play on Roblox